Tonyfed1/mapty-course-app/README.md

 mapty app fetch the users positions and display them on the map, it also stores and keep track of all the the user's workouts

-An application built on the course of learning;
+An application I built on the course of learning;

 - web project planning and architecture
 - use of geolocation API